segfault24/eve-dirt/SETUP.md

 sudo ./install_freebsd.sh
 ```

-5. Update session.gc_maxlifetime in your php.ini to 86400
+5. Update session.gc_maxlifetime in php.ini to 86400

+6. Update session.cache_limiter in php.ini to an empty string